kq1231/escape/docs/tasks.md

 ---

-1. Create the profile screen
+1. Create the profile screen ✅
-2. User should also be able to upload their avatar / picture
+2. User should also be able to upload their avatar / picture ✅

+---

+1. Make onboarding screen final; correct small and large details, remove bekaar stuff, fix bug where goals and other things are not being persisted in db.
+Could it be that the onboarding flow is not returning the objects?

+2. Make profile screen final; beautify it.
+It looks horrible.

+3. ImageService should be a RiverPod provider.
+An AsyncNotifier class.

-3. Password encryption:
+4. Password encryption:
     - Encryption Service
     - Password Screen that should be shown at start (bind with the success screen `MainAppScreen`)
-4. Use a stack for maintaining the state of the pages in the onboarding flow
+5. Use a stack for maintaining the state of the pages in the onboarding flow

 ---